-Fig 79: Rating Form for Debaters
+Fig 76: Rating Form for Debaters

-Because a debate is a formal argument, there are a number of common phrases used in a debate and it is worth teaching these to students.
-Phrases like those in Fig 80# can be used here.
+Because a debate is a formal argument, there are a number of common phrases that can be used in a debate and it is worth teaching these to students.
+Phrases like those in Fig 77# can be used here.